 In a 0-10V system, the LED driver receives two sets of wires: the standard AC line voltage (120-277V) and a pair of low-voltage control wires (typically purple and gray/pink).

-- 10V Signal: The driver operates at 100% brightness.
+- 10V Signal: 100% brightness.

-- 1V Signal: The driver operates at its minimum dimmed level (usually 1% or 10%).
+- 1V Signal: Minimum dimmed level (usually 1% or 10%).

 Power Injection and Circuit Loading

-For large hexagon arrays, installers must adhere to the National Electrical Code (NEC) 80% continuous load rule.
+Installers must adhere to the National Electrical Code (NEC) 80% continuous load rule.
 If a grid is powered by a 20A circuit at 120V, the maximum continuous load is 1,920W.

-Furthermore, modular systems have a "daisy-chain" limit (often 440W per power feed).
+Furthermore, modular hexagon systems have a "daisy-chain" limit (often 440W per power feed).
 In a high-density 1,000 sq. ft. boutique with a total load of 3,850W, the installer would require:

 - Multiple Circuits: At least two dedicated 20A circuits.